raphw/byte-buddy/README.md

 Executing the above code, Byte Buddy implements Java's `Function` interface and implements the `apply` method as a delegation to an instance of the `FunctionInterceptor` POJO that we defined before.
-Now, every time that the `Function::apply` method is called, the control flow is dispatched to `Interceptor::intercept` and the latter method's return value is returned from the generated code.
+Now, every time that the `Function::apply` method is called, the control flow is dispatched to `Interceptor::intercept` and the latter method's return value is returned from the interface's method.

 Interceptors can be defined to take with more generic inputs and outputs by annotating the interceptor's parameters.
 When Byte Buddy discovers an annotation, the library injects the dependency that the interceptor parameter requires.